gbif/data-blog/content/post/2021-07-21-did-you-know.md

 	e) the Dataset metrics tab at gbif.org (+)

 ##### Notes:
-- working with ingestion logs is an option that publishing software administrators and Nodes technical staff may be interested in exploring: it can provide more autonomy in diagnosing ingestion issues.
-If you are rather a data content curator or a data user, this option is not really relevant for you
+- working with ingestion logs is an option that publishing software administrators and Nodes technical staff may be interested in exploring: it can give you more autonomy in diagnosing ingestion issues, for example, if local data update does not appear to be picked up by GBIF.
+If you are rather a data content curator or a data user, this option is probably not relevant for you
-- an alternative option for the main question: if you are a registered dataset contact for the dataset in question, and you are logged in to GBIF.org with a user account using the same email address as for the dataset, then you also have access to the logs from the [dataset page](https://www.gbif.org/dataset/50c9509d-22c7-4a22-a47d-8c48425ef4a7), in a special section only made available if the contact criteria are met, titled "Because you are a trusted contact".
-The logs here will be pre-filtered for the most recent ingestion run, though.
-If you choose the "history" option instead, you will enter the same registry page as through the pathway sketched out in the suggested answer
 - poll: the [Data Quality](https://www.gbif.org/data-quality-requirements) page (option c) is static, authored content and knows nothing about specific datasets, so this will not help to diagnose issues as such (though the page does contain some pointers to other components)
 - All other poll options, though, can provide help in some way or other:
+	- **dataset downloads** (option a): yes - a download summary page also gives access to the "issues & flags" filter and the yellow "pill" labels that report content remarks and issues.
+This option is mostly intended for mixed content from many datasets (user downloads), rather than for downloading an individual dataset.
+You will also find the issues reported with each record within the downloaded data.
+Given the width of the download file, this is easy to overlook, but well worth being on the lookout for, especially if you still want to apply some additional post-download filtering of data to exclude records with particular issues
 	- the **[IPT](https://www.gbif.org/ipt)** (option b) does provide some feedback on formal structure (table relationships) and data content – a good first checkpoint for a new or substantially reworked dataset configuration!
 Keep in mind though: the IPT is a stand-alone tool, independent from the GBIF ingestion process, and would not "know" why a specific ingestion run failed in a given situation
 	- the **registry** (option d), as demonstrated in the response to the main question, gives access to the timeline and the logs of all past crawls and ingestions.
 A good place to be aware of if you want to know what is going on with a given dataset!
 	- **dataset metrics tab** (option e): every dataset page, like the one in our [iNaturalist](https://www.gbif.org/dataset/50c9509d-22c7-4a22-a47d-8c48425ef4a7) example,  has a dataset [metrics tab](https://www.gbif.org/dataset/50c9509d-22c7-4a22-a47d-8c48425ef4a7/metrics).
 Near the bottom of that page, the issues and flags that were diagnosed in the ingestion process are listed, together with corresponding occurrence record counts.
 If you would like to learn more about the meaning of issues and flags, we recommend the [GBIF Issues & Flags](https://data-blog.gbif.org/post/issues-and-flags/) post in the GBIF data blog
 	Keep in mind, though, that this is only possible for records that could be ingested at all: records that did not meet certain minimum standards e.g. on mandatory fields, or that got lost to technical configuration challenges, cannot be reported here
-	- **dataset downloads** (option a): yes - a download summary page also gives access to the "issues & flags" filter and the yellow "pill" labels that report content remarks and issues.
-This option is mostly intended for mixed content from many datasets (user downloads), rather than for downloading an individual dataset.
-You will also find the issues reported with each record within the downloaded data.
-Given the width of the download file, this is easy to overlook, but well worth being on the lookout for, especially if you still want to apply some additional post-download filtering of data to exclude records with particular issues
-	- now I am curious - did you miss the GBIF **[data validator](https://www.gbif.org/tools/data-validator)** in this list?
+	- now, I am curious - did you miss the GBIF **[data validator](https://www.gbif.org/tools/data-validator)** in this list?
 Yes!
 That is certainly another option worth keeping in mind if you want to check a Darwin Core Archive (DwC-A)!
 We already mentioned this in Question 5, though, so we did not want to bore you...
 ---
 > The following questions and polls did not make it into the live session and recording - but we don't want to keep them from you, so here they are:
 ---